-June 25, 2025, 2:14 pm | Read time: 2 minutes
+June 25, 2025, 2:14 pm | Read time: 3 minutes

 Apple Advertising for Movie Tickets

-Users are reacting to this aggressive ad campaign with harsh criticism.
-In a Reddit post, one user writes, “I didn’t pay over $1,000 for an iPhone to get ads.”
+Users are responding to this aggressive ad campaign with harsh criticism.
+In a Reddit post, one user writes: “I didn’t pay over $1,000 for an iPhone to get ads.”
 This isn’t the first time Apple has sent a notification with advertising content.
 A few years ago, the company promoted the late-night segment “Carpool Karaoke” in a similar manner, as reported by “The Verge.”
 At least that was an Apple production–and not an offer from a third party.

-Read more: How Apple Plans to Deliver Ads on the iPhone in the Future
+Read more: How Apple plans to deliver ads on the iPhone in the future

-The campaign brings back memories of Apple’s controversial U2 campaign in 2014.
+The campaign brings back memories of Apple’s controversial U2 action in 2014.
 Back then, an album by the band suddenly appeared unsolicited for 500 million iTunes users.
 After massive criticism, the company later provided a tool to remove the album.

 Ads Can Only Be Disabled in iOS 26